miketon/JupyterJeep/nanoGPT3-karpathy/markmap/nanoGPT-nnModule.mm.md

     - **-- update weight --**
     - used to update model's **weight** during training
     - | EXAMPLE | **gpt 🤖**
       - **[ grad_fn ]**
-        - **NllLossBackward0**
+        - **NllLossBackward0** @⚔️
           - used in **classification** tasks
           - Negative Log Likelihood loss operation
+        - 🛜🔐 -- OTHERS -- 🔐🛜
+          - @audit : Loss Types
           - AddBackward0
             - for the addition operation
           - MulBackward0
             - the multiplication operation
           - MeanBackward0
             - function for the mean operation
           - AccumulateGrad
             - .backward() function on a tensor to compute the gradients
           - Conv2DBackward
             - used in Convolutional Neural Networks (CNNs)
           - LinearBackward
             - used in Fully Connected layers of Neural Networks

 ### -- class --